lisa-lumos/Snowflake/01-overview.md

 - There is no software to install, configure, or manage.
 - Ongoing maintenance, management, upgrades, and tuning are handled by Snowflake.

-Snowflake’s architecture is a `hybrid` of both:
+Snowflake's architecture is a `hybrid` of both:
 - `traditional shared-disk architecture` - central data repository for persisted data that is accessible from all compute nodes; Have data management simplicity.
 - `shared-nothing database architecture` - processes queries using massively parallel processing (MPP) compute clusters where each node stores a portion of the entire data set locally.
 Have performance and scale-out benefits.

-Snowflake’s unique architecture consists of `three key layers`:
+Snowflake's unique architecture consists of `three key layers`:
 - Database Storage - internal optimized, compressed, columnar format.
 Snowflake manages all aspects of how this data is stored.
 - Query Processing - performs query execution.
-Snowflake processes queries using “virtual warehouses” (MPP compute cluster composed of multiple compute nodes allocated by Snowflake from a cloud provider)
+Snowflake processes queries using "virtual warehouses" (MPP compute cluster composed of multiple compute nodes allocated by Snowflake from a cloud provider)
 - Cloud Services - a collection of services that coordinate activities across Snowflake.
 Also runs on compute instances provisioned by Snowflake from the cloud provider.
 (Authentication, Infrastructure management, Metadata management, Query parsing and optimization, Access control)

 Snowflake supports multiple `ways of connecting to the service`: